floriatea/CCA_NLP/Telehealth_Final/readme.md

 ### Data:

 The data for this analysis will be drawn from the News on the Web (NOW) corpus, which contains over 18.5 billion words from web-based newspapers and magazines spanning from 2017 to 2023.
-This corpus offers a rich, diverse, and contemporary collection of texts that reflect public discourse and media coverage on telehealth, providing insights into perceptions, experiences, and outcomes associated with telemedicine practices across the United States.
+The corpus used is a subset of NOW that contains either the word "telehealth" or "telemedicine".
+It offers a rich, diverse, and contemporary collection of texts that reflect public discourse and media coverage on telehealth, providing insights into perceptions, experiences, and outcomes associated with telemedicine practices across the United States.

 ### Methods Plan: